 POLICY M 24.

 No new roads will be funded by the Village during the period of this OCP.

 POLICY M 25.
-Notwithstanding Policy M 25 above, the Village will participate in and support an appropriate planning process, initiated and paid for by the owners of Farrer Cove (South) properties, which involves all relevant stakeholders to develop legal road access to this area.
+Notwithstanding Policy M 24 above, the Village will participate in and support an appropriate planning process, initiated and paid for by the owners of Farrer Cove (South) properties, which involves all relevant stakeholders to develop legal road access to this area by: 1.
+Assisting residents' efforts to obtain public and private funding sources to support the planning and design of this road (e.g., Real Estate Foundation of Greater Vancouver, Van City Foundation, BC Infrastructure Grant etc. 2.
+Inviting government and other stakeholder representatives to attend relevant meetings.
+3. Providing in-kind support for meetings (e.g., the meeting place etc.).
 POLICY M 26.
 The capital cost to design and build a new road to service Farrer Cove (South) properties will not be borne by the Village and should minimize traffic impacts on existing Village residents in the area.
 POLICY M 27.
-Consider supporting the site-specific subdivision applications of the Farrer Cove properties subject to approval from Fraser Health Authority for domestic water and sewage disposal (see Special Study Area 2 in Housing, Community and Land Use Designations section).
+Consider supporting the site-specific subdivision applications of the Farrer Cove properties able to provide boat only access subject to approval from Fraser Health Authority for domestic water and sewage disposal and after consultation with Metro Vancouver Parks (see Special Study Area 2 in Housing, Community and Land Use Designations section).